News Room

 Commission on Forensic Science

-The 14-member Commission is empowered to develop minimum standards and a program of accreditation for all forensic laboratories in New York State.
+The 14-member Commission is empowered to develop minimum standards and a program of accreditation for all public forensic laboratories in New York State.
 Accreditation of a forensic DNA laboratory is granted through the seven-member DNA Subcommittee, which also advises the Commission on any matter related to the implementation of scientific controls and quality assurance procedures for the performance of forensic DNA analysis.

 Commission Members: